Skip to content

 basepipe: only one sample

-• taqman in params: equals to false, only in basepipe .analysis file
+• taqman in params: equal to false, only in basepipe .analysis file.

-• pedigree in params: only in triopipe and annopipe .analysis file.
-For each proband, father and mother, the sample and gender (male or female) needs to be specified.
+• pedigree in params: only in triopipe and eventually annopipe .analysis files.
+For each of proband, father and mother, the sample and gender (male or female) must be specified.
 The sample should be the same as the name in the corresponding .sample file.

-to TSD s3api endpoint at /tsd/p22/data/durable/s3api/.
-The nsc-exporter can run continuously and is priority based meaning that urgent data are transferred before normal priority data.
-The log file is stored under /boston/diag/transfer/sw/logsAPI and a new file will be generated at the beginning of every month.
+The NSC exporter transfers samples, analyses, analyses-results and ella-incoming folders (produced by the NSC pipeline) from the NSC locations {production}/{urgent,high,normal}/{analyses,samples,analyses-results/{singles,trio},ella-incoming}/ to the TSD S3 API endpoint at /ess/p22/data/durable/s3-api/.
+The NSC exporter runs continuously and is priority-based, meaning that urgent data are transferred before normal priority data.
+The log files are stored under /boston/diag/transfer/sw/logsAPI and a new file will be generated at the beginning of every month.

-The nsc-exporter can be in different states: - Stopped - indicated by marker file /boston/diag/transfer/sw/NSC-EXPORTER-STOPPED.
+The NSC exporter can be in different states: - Stopped - indicated by marker file /boston/diag/transfer/sw/NSC-EXPORTER-STOPPED.
 This file is touched by nsc-exporter when it is stopped. - Running and busy - indicated by marker file /boston/diag/transfer/sw/NSC-EXPORTER-ACTIVE.
-This file is touched by nsc-exporter when it is transferring data to TSD and removed when it is done. - Running and idle - indicated by no marker files, i.e., neither of the above 2 marker files exists.
+This file is touched by nsc-exporter when it is transferring data to TSD and removed when it is done. - Running and idle - indicated by no marker files, i.e., neither of the two marker files mentioned above exists.

 The default route for production is